Centralising Fire Service Data for NWFRS using Microsoft 365 and Power BI

 Challenge

-The NWFRS Operational Department faced several data-related challenges that hindered effective decision-making.
+North Wales Fire and Rescue Service (NWFRS) faced several data-related challenges that hindered effective decision-making.
 Limited data sharing, the lack of an intranet or central storage, and manual reporting meant that critical insights were often delayed or unavailable.
 These challenges were compounded by the organisation’s recent adoption of Microsoft 365, which was rolled out alongside the project, adding complexity to both system integration and staff onboarding.

 Solution

-Drawing on design principles from the open source dashboards of other UK fire departments, we designed a self-service dashboard to be used throughout the organisation.
-Data sets from the corporate planning team were supplemented with open source data to enrich the dashboard’s capabilities.
-Geographical data was used to illustrate the territories of local authorities and meteorological data was used to enhance wildfire trend research.
+Drawing on design principles from the open-source dashboards of other UK fire departments, Butterfly Data designed a self-service dashboard.
+Datasets from the corporate planning team were supplemented with open-source data to enrich the dashboard’s capabilities.
+Geographical data was used to illustrate the territories of local authorities, and meteorological data was used to enhance wildfire trend research.

 The result was a dashboard providing succinct insights on important day-to-day operations such as incident data, road traffic collisions, and fire service appliances.